-This guide will cover all the essential survival knots step-by-step you will ever need to know.
+This guide will cover all the essential survival knots and their uses step-by-step.
+This is the only guide you will ever need for survival knots.

 These knots are essential because they perform best and are easy to untie.
 There are plenty of useless knots that are not that strong and requires cutting because of the immense difficulty to untie.

 However, with a survival knot, it is less likely that you will have to cut the rope because they are easy to untie.

 There are hundreds of different knots with different survival uses, but there is only a handful you need to know.